Vulnerability Information

 First Proof of Concept

-First Functional Exploit Indicates the date the first functional exploit for the vulnerability was released.
+First Functional Exploit When the first functional exploit for the vulnerability was released.

-Consec Plugin Published Appears when a new Container Security Scanner plugin for the vulnerability is released.
+Consec Plugin Published Indicates that a new Container Security Scanner plugin for the vulnerability is available.

-LCE Plugin Published Appears when a new Log Correlation Engine plugin for the vulnerability is released.
+LCE Plugin Published Indicates that a new Log Correlation Engine plugin for the vulnerability is available.

 Nessus Plugin Published

-NNM Plugin Published Appears when a new Tenable Nessus Network Monitor plugin for the vulnerability is released.
+NNM Plugin Published Indicates that a new Tenable Network Monitor plugin for the vulnerability is available.

 WAS Plugin Published

-Appears when a new Tenable Web App Scanning plugin for the vulnerability is released.
+Indicates that a new Tenable Web App Scanning plugin for the vulnerability is available.

 Ransomware

-Indicates the first time Tenable observed ransomware events for the vulnerability.
+When Tenable first observed ransomware events for the vulnerability.

-Malware Indicates the first time Tenable observed malware events for the vulnerability.
+Malware When Tenable first observed malware events for the vulnerability.

 Emerging Threats